anulshrestha10/UI-UX---Face-Recognition-System/README.md

-# Face Recognition System UI/UX Python CV Project
+# Face Recognition System UI/UX Python CV Project By Anul Shrestha

 This project is a Python-based Face Recognition System with a user-friendly graphical interface designed using Computer Vision techniques.
 The system allows users to perform face recognition tasks efficiently.
 Below, you'll find an overview of the project along with instructions for installation and usage.